newera-001/motor-system/README.md

 * model_path: There's a model parameters zip file, you just find out and copy it's path.

 ## Extra work
+### Adaptation
 In this project, I donot use Gaussian distribution to fitting the encoder rather by using a mlp network with one hidden layer.
 The encoder loss function is softmax(z, dim=0)*advantages.
 Final loss function is policy + encoder with optimized by Adam synchronously.
-And now I am testing the performance.
+Because there's no real robot, I do not transfer it to real world for testing.
+### Multi-motion skills learning
+pass